What is repossession, and how does it impact your credit?

 • Voluntary: In a voluntary repossession, the borrower gives up the property to avoid an involuntary repossession and the extra cost that comes with it.

 How soon repossession happens after a missed payment could depend on the lender, the product that’s financed and the state in which you live.
-For example, the Federal Trade Commission (FTC) says there are several states where a lender can repossess a car as soon as the borrower defaults on their loan.
+The Federal Trade Commission (FTC) says there are several states where a lender can repossess a car as soon as the borrower defaults on their loan.
 But the FTC also says that lenders may offer borrowers ways to bring the account current and avoid repossession.

-You might be able to stop a repossession and keep your property if you contact your lender as early as possible.
+Keeping up with payments is ideal.
+But if you’re not able to, you might be able to stop a repossession and keep your property if you contact your lender as early as possible.
 Your lender may be able to work with you on a repayment plan, change your payment schedule or revise part of your contract.

 How does repossession affect your credit?